Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 1. That your genotype array data has been already called and QCed.
 The basic parameters expected and more relevant information about how to perform QC in admixed populations is described elsewhere (https://github.com/MataLabCCF/GWASQC).
 2. Your phenotype file is free of missing data.
 3. Your phenotype file is composed of the individual IDs (IIDs) of your samples, alongside the phenotype (PD status, control = 1, case =2) and basic covariates like Sex (male = 1, female = 2) and Age (quantitative variable).
+4. That you have plink2 already available in your machine

 Here is an example on how the phenotype file should look like: